-Treasury Wine Estates is one of the world's biggest premium wine companies, concentrating primarily on New World wines from Australia, New Zealand and California.
+Treasury Wine Estates is one of the world's four biggest premium wine companies, concentrating primarily on New World wines from Australia, New Zealand and California.
 Brands include Penfolds, Lindemans, Wolf Blass and Beringer.
 The business was formed from the merger of the former Beringer Blass and Southcorp wine businesses under the ownership of what was originally Australia's Foster's Group.
 A series of financial problems in the latter half of the 2000s prompted Foster's to spin off the business as an independent company in 2011.
 Life since then has remained challenging, and a series of apparently unsolicited approaches from potential buyers prompted TWE finally to put itself up for sale in August 2014.
 No deal was concluded and the group remains independent.
 Performance slowly improved under new CEO Michael Clarke and TWE bolstered its portfolio with the acquisition of Diageo's wine brands in 2015.

 Which agencies handle advertising for Treasury Wine?
 Find out more from Adbrands Account Assignments

 Who are the competitors of Treasury Wine?
 See also Wine Beer & Spirits for other companies

 Click here for an Adbrands Profile of Treasury Wine Estates (subscribers only).
 Adbrands Snapshots provide a summary analysis of the history and current operations of leading advertisers, agencies and brands worldwide, and identify key strengths and weaknesses.
 Adbrands Account Assignments tracks account management for the world's leading brands and companies, including details of which advertising agency handles which accounts in which countries for major markets.
 Subscribers may access the following website links here: